velara3/xd-examples/README.md

  - DebugSettings.logFunctionName - When enabled shows the current function name when log is called or changes
  - DebugSettings.suppressLogMessages - When enabled suppresses any messages from the log method
  - DebugSettings.outlineOnClick - When enabled pressing a meta key and clicking on a dialog adds an outline around that element and prints the element type to the console

+ To use add the following line to your plugins main.js:

+   const {log, object, getArtboard, getBoundsInParent, getClassName, getFunctionName, getStackTrace, getChangedProperties, DebugSettings} = require("./log");